Blog hero image

 Very good customer service

-The Cashback Cards are offered as a card duo – consisting of an American Express and either a Mastercard or Visa.
+The Cashback Cards are offered as a duo: an American Express and either a Mastercard or Visa.

 • No annual fee, including supplementary card